MikeJMcGuire/HASSAddons/README.md

 # hass-portainer
-Portainer v2.1.1 Add-On for Home Assistant (https://blog.mikejmcguire.com/2021/02/17/portainer-ce-2-1-add-on-for-home-assistant/)
+Portainer CE v2.x Add-On for Home Assistant (https://blog.mikejmcguire.com/2021/02/17/portainer-ce-2-1-add-on-for-home-assistant/)

 This add-on provides a 2.x version of Portainer-CE, as the standard add-on is based on Portainer 1.x.